Romantic fantasy: Renaissance

-This era of romance and fantasy becomes more centered on theatre and poetry.
-Edmund Spenser’s The Faerie Queene was a poem written in the late 1500s that combines knights, love stories, and magical creatures.
-It has had a big influence on modern romantic fantasy because it demonstrates a blend of romantic themes with fantasy world building.
-William Shakespeare's plays like “A Midsummer Night’s Dream and “The Tempest feature fairies, magic, and love.
+In this era, romance and fantasy became more centred on theatre and poetry.
+Edmund Spenser's The Faerie Queene is a poem written in the late 1500s that combines knights, love stories, and magical creatures.
+It has had a large influence on modern romantic fantasy because it demonstrates a blend of romantic themes with fantasy world building.
+William Shakespeare's plays, such as A Midsummer Night's Dream and The Tempest, feature fairies, magic, and love.
 Despite the fact that Shakespeare was not considered a fantasy author, these plays mix romance with fantasy, setting a template for later fantasy romance works.

-Origins of Modern Romantic Fantasy
+Origins of modern romantic fantasy

-Emma Bull's War for the Oaks published in 1987 follows a human woman who becomes drafted into a war between faeries and ends up falling in love with the same person who put her in danger.
-The fantasy very rich in Irish mythology but also strongly features romance at center of the story.
-Fantasy and romance can be seen as similar in many ways.
-It is very common to see a combination of fantasy and romance today.
-For a very long time, both genres have not been taken seriously.
-Despite this, they have become incredibly popular.
+Emma Bull's War for the Oaks, published in 1987, follows a human woman who becomes drafted into a war between faeries and ends up falling in love with the same person who put her in danger.
+The fantasy is very rich in Irish mythology, but also strongly features romance at the center of the story's plot.
+There also exist many thematic and structural similarities between "Romantasy" and the more specific urban fantasy subgenre of Paranormal Romance which experienced its own popularity boom in the late 1990s-2000s.
+Notably, both the fantasy and romance genres were viewed to have less literary merit up until the late 20th century.
+Despite this, they have become incredibly popular today.

 2023–2024: social media trend

 In 2023 and 2024, romantic fantasy novels termed "romantasy" became a social media trend.
-Sales of the books have been widely driven by promotion on social media, particularly the part of TikTok known as BookTok.
-Writer's Digest notes much of the credit for the rise in the romantic fantasy genre can be attributed to platforms such as TikTok, where word spreads more efficiently in speed and "influencability."
+Sales of the books have been widely driven by promotion on social media, particularly the subcommunity of TikTok known as BookTok.
+Writer's Digest notes that much of the credit for the rise in the romantic fantasy genre can be attributed to platforms such as TikTok, where word spreads more efficiently in speed and "influenceability."
 The Economist notes that the genre has particular appeal to those who grew up reading young-adult fantasy, such as Harry Potter, and are now interested in similar themes, but with adult themes of sex and romance.
-Popular authors in the genre include Sarah J. Maas and Rebecca Yarros, whose Fourth Wing, Iron Flame, and Onyx Storm have all broken sales records and are due to be made into a TV series.
+Popular authors in the genre include Rebecca Yarros, whose Fourth Wing, Iron Flame, and Onyx Storm have all broken sales records and are due to be made into a TV series, and Sarah J. Maas.
 Authors of novels labeled as romantasy are largely women, as is the market, and the novels are known for representing minorities.